Skip to content Skip to Programs Navigation

 The course

-Business Essentials: Core Skills for Future Leaders
+Business Essentials: Core Skills for Chatham’s Future Leaders

 July 20-24 in Chapel Hill

 Learn about five important areas of business – strategy, finance, marketing, operations and leadership.
-Then, use what you’ve learned to become a consultant, helping a real company solve a real business challenge.
+Then, use what you’ve learned to become a consultant, helping a local company solve a real business challenge.
 You’ll also learn how to use AI as a thought partner, working with cutting-edge tools like ChatGPT, Copilot and data analytics platforms to make smart decisions, create impressive presentations and prepare for college and beyond!

 High school student in Business Academy course